 A bank spokesperson said it waived more than $430 million in overdraft fees at customers’ requests from January 2020 through March 2021, according to The New York Times.

-Maloney’s Overdraft Protection Bill would prevent banks from charging a customer more than one overdraft fee in any calendar month, and would limit to six the number of overdraft fees a bank can charge a customer per year.
+Maloney’s bill would prevent banks from charging a customer more than one overdraft fee in any calendar month, and would limit to six the number of overdraft fees a bank can charge a customer per year.

-The bill would also prevent banks from posting transactions so it can maximize overdraft fees, such as ordering transactions from the largest to the smallest, forcing customers to overdraw their balance quicker and more frequently.
+It would also prevent banks from posting transactions to maximize overdraft fees, such as ordering transactions from the largest to the smallest, forcing customers to overdraw their balance quicker and more frequently.

 The bill also requires banks to make certain disclosures, such as their overdraft fee limit, opt-in policies and alternative options to overdraft coverage.